SoftUni-Internal/interactive-content/EN/02-Text-Processing/05-Homework.md

 [/code-editor]
 [task-description]
 ## Description
-Create a program that receives a **string** as input and replaces any sequence of the same letters with a **single corresponding letter**.
+Create a program that receives a **String** as input and replaces any sequence of the same letters with a **single corresponding letter**.

 ### Example